Case study overview

 Merchandiser

-Building Relationships: Establish connections with retail shops and franchises.
+Building relationships: establish connections with retail shops and franchises.

-Sales Focus: Prioritize achieving sales targets.
+Sales focus: prioritise achieving sales targets.

-This relationship requires a delicate symbiotic relationship with every store and floor manager across multiple regions.
-The number of stores for small to medium suppliers in particular range from 200 – over 10 000+ stores.
-These responsibilities ultimately lay on the suppliers, regardless of their use of merchandisers.
-If a merchandiser makes a mistake the supplier ends up losing.
+This requires a delicate symbiotic relationship with every store and floor manager across multiple regions.
+For small to medium suppliers in particular, store counts range from 200 to over 10 000.

 01

-Fragmented Communication
+Fragmented communication

 02

-Data Assembly
+Data assembly

 03

-Reliability Issues
+Reliability issues

 04